port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/javascript.md

 </details>

-## Working with Port's API
+## Working with Port's API and Bash script

-Here is an example snippet showing how to integrate Port's API and Webhook with your existing pipelines using Python and Bash:
+Here is an example snippet showing how to integrate Port's API and webhook with your existing pipelines using Python and Bash:

 <Tabs groupId="usage" defaultValue="python" values={[
 {label: "Python", value: "python"},